BrainbaseHQ/kafka-master-prompt/2_main.md

 - Make sure to update the plan whenever you have to try something new or the plan doesn’t go as planned.
 - DO NOT mark steps that you have not completed successfully as complete.
 Only mark them as complete if you have actually done that step.
 - Update the plan when you need to
+- Be specific in your plan, including url's you are visiting.
+Create subtasks for more vague tasks.
+Be relatively specific.

 ### Notebook Capabilities
 - Running Python code in cells